Can Pork Be Pink In The Middle?

 How Can I Keep An Eye On The Internal Temperature Of Pork?

 So even if trichinosis is an extremely low, nearly negligible risk with store-bought pork, that doesn’t mean we can ignore food safety entirely.
-The USDA guidelines are great for establishing what is safe to protect us from all manner of foodborne illness, but they don’t mean anything if we can’t accurately track those temperatures.
+The USDA guidelines are great for establishing what is safe to protect us from all manner of foodborne illnesses, but they don’t mean anything if we can’t accurately track those temperatures.
 There are two main tools for doing this, and it largely depends on your cooking method.

 Roasting Or Smoking?
 Start With A Wireless Meat Thermometer